Opinion | D.C.’s homicide crisis isn’t just about guns. It’s about why people are willing to kill.

 That still hasn’t stopped residents from reaching for guns — not to sell, but to use to threaten, rob or kill one another.

 Attempts at halting violence have not stopped critics such as Patrick Mara, chairman of the D.C.
-Republican Committee, from unloading on Bowser and the Council with this kind of attack: “In 2020, D.C. politicians let themselves be influenced by far left-wing activists seeking chaos.
+Republican Committee, from unloading on Bowser and the council with this kind of attack: “In 2020, D.C. politicians let themselves be influenced by far left-wing activists seeking chaos.
 Our elected officials pay more attention to social media than they do common sense.
-Now we have a reduced police force and a murder rate not seen in decades, Lives are being lost and families destroyed, but still the D.C.
+Now we have a reduced police force and a murder rate not seen in decades.
+Lives are being lost and families destroyed, but still the D.C.
 Council and Mayor Bowser are afraid to act.”

-D.C. police union chairman Greggory Pemberton has also weighed in, charging that the council’s decision in mid-2020 to reduce the size and funding of the police department have killed morale.
+D.C. police union chairman Greggory Pemberton has also weighed in, charging that the council’s decision in mid-2020 to reduce the size and funding of the police department has killed morale.
 He said more than half of the 417 members who left since then resigned before being eligible for retirement.
 “This means over 225 police officers turned in their badge and walked away,” Pemberton said.

 But Mara and Pemberton don’t deserve to have the final word.